Kung Fu Zen

 Shaolin Temple & Songshan Scenic Area – A Cultural Highlight in China

-The Shaolin Temple (少林寺) is located on Mount Songshan (嵩山) near Dengfeng in Henan Province and is one of China’s most famous landmarks.
+The Shaolin Temple (少林寺) is located at the foot of Mount Songshan (嵩山) near Dengfeng in Henan Province and is one of China’s most famous landmarks.
 It is regarded as the birthplace of Zen Buddhism and the legendary Shaolin Kung Fu, and has been a UNESCO World Heritage Site since 2010.

 Shaolin Zen Music Festival – Dengfeng